nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding an event: `event -a`

-Adds an event with a name and a start timing and end timing.
+Adds an event with a name, a start timing and end timing.

-Format: `event -a n/NAME s/START e/END [t/TAG]… [p/PROFILE]…`
+Format: `event -a n/TITLE s/START e/END [t/TAG]… [p/PROFILE]…`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 An event can have 0 or more profiles.